 What kind of yogurt will a buyer choose – the ordinary one or the one on which the stars fall?
 What kind of powder will be washed – nobody’s known or those used by the most sophisticated housewives?
 What kind of tea will you drink – just a tea or a taste of the New Year?
 The answer is obvious.

 The main idea of each brand is its allocation among its competitors.
 In this case, developers should answer the question: “How is this product different from others?”
 Many business owners make a mistake trying to paint all the numerous merits of their product.
 As practice shows, the emphasis should be on the most important – all other positive features consumers will understand on their own.

 The name of the company and the product is a real art.
 There are separate naming firms that earn good money in designing names.
-One recognizable name can cost thousands of dollars, selection one word, from up to 100,000 variants.
+One recognizable name can cost thousands of dollars, selecting one word, from up to 100,000 variants.

-The name should reflect the essence of the brand, its message to a consumer.
+The name should reflect the essence of the independent brand, its message to a consumer.
 And you need to put it in one or two words.
 For example, the name of Google comes from the number of Googol – it’s ten to the same degree.
 If it is written on paper, then a unit with a hundred zeros will turn out.
 This huge number reflects the essence of the seeker – he really can find a giant number of responses to his request.